 “The crisis has hit all the pension real-estate divisions hard, but it was worst for the ones with large exposure to the retail sector,” says Leo Kolivakis, an investment analyst based in Montreal.

-That includes the Caisse de dépôt et placement du Québec’s subsidiary, Ivanhoé Cambridge, which owns 45 malls globally, more than half of which are
+That includes the Caisse de dépôt et placement du Québec’s subsidiary, Ivanhoé Cambridge, which owns 45 malls globally, more than half of which are in Canada.

 The firm had already signalled a desire to reduce its retail allocation, announcing plans to sell one third of its Canadian shopping centres in February 2020, shortly before the pandemic took hold in this country.